colorer/FarColorer/README.md

 FarColorer
 ==========
 FarColorer is a syntax highlighting plugin for FAR Manager.

+It only works for (F4)Edit file.
+(F3)View is not supported, as there is no API.
+But you can type in the console `clr:name_of_file`.
+This launches the built-in viewer colorer.

 Downloads
 =========
-To get the latest Colorer, install the latest [FarManager](http://www.farmanager.com/download.php?l=en).
-Nightly builds of FarManager have night build of FarColorer.

-FarColorer is included in FAR Manager since about build 3200, so just update FAR Manager to get latest releases.
+!!!
+Current branch (v1.3.x) contains FarColorer version, which support Windows XP. !!!

+Latest version included in Far Manager is 1.3.26 (FarManager 3.0.5796).
+Since Far Manager 3.0.5797 it`s include version not support Windows XP.
+Latest version of 1.3.x you must find in [Releases](https://github.com/colorer/FarColorer/releases) on github.
+But this version has partial support.

-Check F9 - Options - Plugins configuration - FarColorer
+For checking installed version press F9 - Options - Plugins configuration, select FarColorer and press F3.

-It only works for (F4)Edit, (F3)View is not supported, as there is no API. but you can type in the console `clr:name_of_file` This launches the built-in viewer colorer.

 How to build from source
 ==========